 - The Easy Way or the Hard Way

 - Enforced Method Acting:

-- Control's bemused expression at Root's monologue is likely real; Camryn Manheim, being 52, actually wouldn't be unable to hear the Morse code.
+- Control's bemused expression at Root's monologue is likely real.
+Camryn Manheim, being 52 when this episode was produced, actually wouldn't be able to hear the Morse code.
 Amy Acker, being 37, would.